mnms/docs/docs/install-fbctl.md

 ```

 !!!
 Tip
-    In case of EC2 Instance, this path is set automatically.
+    In the case of EC2 Instance, this path is set automatically.

 Run FBCTL by typing 'fbctl'